jara001/f1tenth-rules/rules_v3.md

 ## Vehicle specifications
 _Note: I omit classes as ICRA 2025 removed them.
 I think that it currently makes sense._

-Each vehicle will be inspected during the competition whether it meets the<!-- qualification(?)--> criteria.
+Each vehicle will be inspected during the competition whether it meets the specified criteria.
 In case the criteria are not met, the vehicle is not allowed to be used in the competition.

 Following rules mostly specify the upper bounds on the components; generally everything that is of a lower spec is allowed.